ramseywise/Python/README.md

 # Couresera
-These scripts are the combination of my notes taken from various online courses via Coursera.
+Scripts are the compilation of my notes from auditing data science courses on Courseraa, including:

-Audited courses include:
    - Python for Everybody (University of Michigan)
         - Basic Python Functions
         - Python Data Structures